nulloslabs/.github/profile/README.md

 ## Hi there 👋

-We are GlungOS Labs, a non-profit, open-source organization.
+We are Glungus Labs, a non-profit, open-source organization.

 We develop [GlungOS](https://github.com/glunguslabs/glungos), a hobby OS written from scratch for x86_64.